xsscx/srd/code/registers/Readme.md

 Ninja?
 Include your entitlements.plist so we can use a Hammer with your Code..

 Contribute your Code to be Run on the Apple SRD, we will Post the Results quickly :-)

+Caveat - This Code is targeted to Apple Security Research Device Holders and Your Mileage May Vary if you do not posess a SRD.